webplatform/docs-wpd/Infrastructure/procedures/How_to_maintain_accounts/index.md

 ---
-title: How to maintain accounts
+title: 'How to maintain accounts'
 uri: 'WPD:Infrastructure/procedures/How to maintain accounts'

 ---